adamency/rustdesk-wiki/FAQ.md

-# How deos RustDesk work?
+# How does RustDesk work?
 https://github.com/rustdesk/rustdesk/wiki/How-does-RustDesk-work%3F

 # How much does the community version of RustDesk server cost?